• Skip to primary navigation

 Ingredients

-• 2 C leftover accompanying vegetables potatoes, cabbage, carrots diced
+• 2 Cups leftover accompanying vegetables potatoes, cabbage, carrots diced

-• ½ C leftover cooking liquid or use all chicken broth
+• ½ Cup leftover cooking liquid or increase broth to 1 full cup

-• 1 can cream of mushroom or cream of potato, cream of celery
+• 1 can condensed cream of mushroom soup or cream of potato soup

 • ½ teaspoon dried thyme